nanoframework/nf-VSCodeExtension/README.md

 This extension will **not** allow you to debug the device.
 Debug is only available on Windows with [Visual Studio](https://visualstudio.microsoft.com/downloads/) (any edition) and the [.NET nanoFramework Extension](https://marketplace.visualstudio.com/items?itemName=nanoframework.nanoFramework-VS2022-Extension) installed.

 This extension will work on any Mac version (x64 or M1), works only on Linux x64 and Windows x64.
 Other 32 bits OS or ARM platforms are not supported.

-## Install path issues

-:warning: That are know issues running commands for STM32 devices when the user path contains diacritic characters.
-This causes issues with with STM32 Cube Programmer which is used by `nanoff` a dependency of the extension.
-Note that if you're not using the extension with with STM32 devices, this limitation does not apply.

 ## Developing for the VS Code extension